 It was a sad day in the world of SUVs when the Toyota Land Cruiser was discontinued.
-Why did the automaker discontinue the Land Cruiser with how popular this Toyota SUV was?
-Perhaps that was its biggest downfall, the Land Cruiser was just too popular elsewhere but not in America.
+Why did the automaker stop producing the Land Cruiser with how popular this Toyota SUV was?
+Perhaps that was its biggest downfall; the Land Cruiser was just too popular elsewhere but not in America.

 Is Toyota going to discontinue the Land Cruiser?

 Unfortunately, Toyota already cut the Land Cruiser from the lineup in the U.S. With the tag line “There’s plenty more to explore,” the curtain closed on this Toyota sport utility vehicle back in 2021.
-After 60 years, Toyota said that interest and sales were dwindling in the country.
+After 60 years, Toyota said that the country’s interest and sales were dwindling.

 Is that really the case, though?
 The Toyota Land Cruiser has a large fan base worldwide and in the U.S. The automaker says it will still service the SUV at local Toyota Service Centers.
 Unfortunately, that probably won’t last for too long.
 If a new tech comes in, the staff member might not know a vehicle from the past.